List of Cthulhu Mythos books: Testaments of Carnamagos

 The Testaments of Carnamagos was created by Clark Ashton Smith and first appeared in his short story "Xeethra" (1934).
 The text is featured more prominently in Smith's "The Treader of the Dust" (1935).
 Confusedly, Xeethra is set in the far distant future on Zothique, Earth's last continent, whereas "The Treader of the Dust" is set in (Smith's) current times.

 The book gives a description of the Great Old One Quachil Uttaus, among others.
 Only two copies are known of, though one was destroyed during the Spanish Inquisition.
 The only remaining copy is bound in shagreen, and fastened with hasps of human bone.

 U

 Unaussprechlichen Kulten

-Unaussprechlichen Kulten was created by Robert E. Howard, and was written by the fictional Friedrich von Junzt.
-Howard originally called the book Nameless Cults, but both Lovecraft and Derleth gave it the German title which can translate to either Unspeakable Cults or Unpronounceable Cults (both meaning of the word are in common usage).
+Unaussprechlichen Kulten was created by Robert E. Howard, and was ascribed to the fictional Friedrich von Junzt.
+Howard originally called the fictional book Nameless Cults, but both Lovecraft and Derleth gave it the German title which can translate to either Unspeakable Cults or Unpronounceable Cults (both meaning of the word are in common usage).